Henry (vacuum device): History

-In 2014, still the company's sole owner, Duncan was listed at #96 on Management Todays Britain's Top 100 Entrepreneurs, and was said to have a worth of £103 million, estimated to have increased to about £150m in 2021.
+In 2014, still the company's sole owner, Duncan was listed at No. 96 on Management Todays Britain's Top 100 Entrepreneurs, and was said to have a worth of £103 million, estimated to have increased to about £150m in 2021.

 Numatic International also manufacture spray mops, sold under the Henry and Hetty brands as "Henry Spray Mop" and "Hetty Spray Mop".

 Henrys were originally manufactured in Beaminster, Dorset, until Numatic moved production in 1990 to Chard, Somerset.
 Early Numatic and Henry models were all metal, this was later changed to plastic to reduce weight.
 Originally the components were manufactured by subcontractors and assembled by Numatic, but the company later began to manufacture most of its own components.
 Numatic now only sources components manufactured in the United Kingdom, which it advertises as part of its marketing.